n1lby73/industrial-IOT/README.md

 # industrial-IOT
-merging internet if things for industrial motor control
+merging internet of things for industrial motor control